 Falls are the number one reason that older Sonoma County adults have to visit an emergency room.
-These injuries can result in hip fractures, sprains or concussion, followed by a long recovery.
-Severe injuries lower older adults’ quality of life and may force them to leave their homes for care in a facility.
+Falls can result in a hip fracture, a sprained wrist or a head injury.
+These injuries may mean a long recovery and can lower older adults’ quality of life or keep them from living independently in their own homes.

 Coaches are trained to teach practical coping strategies to both reduce fear of falling and to diminish the risk of falling.
 They use group discussion, mutual problem solving and lifestyle strategies to teach safety, exercises to improve strength, coordination and balance, and how to evaluate home safety.